gytis-ivaskevicius/LimitlessUI/README.md

 1. Fixed - True - to drag the form, False - to drag it withing the form. (if that makes sense)
 2. MaximiseOnDoubleClick - If setted to true - maximises form on double-click.
 3. TargetControl -  Control that is your grip.
+4. DraggableInnerControls - Makes so you can use conntrols withing pane to drag the form. (tho, it disables buttons)

 <br>